wcfrobert/ezbolt/Cu Coefficient Table/README.md

-Don't have python experience?
-No worries.
-I've pre-computed 90,000 common bolt configurations and tabulated the results.
-Need to find some Cu coefficient?
-Just copy the Cu coefficient csv into your spreadsheet and do some VLOOKUP in Excel.
+The .csv and .json file above contains Cu coefficients for ~90,000 common bolt configurations.
+Need to find some Cu coefficient for your connection design?
+Just copy the csv into your spreadsheet and do some VLOOKUP.
 No solvers needed!

 * `Cu Coefficient.csv`
   * **columns**: column of bolts